tokend/knowledge-base/tech/guides/transfer.md

 }
 ```

-Here we can see that for this fee Alice will required to pay `0.1 BNN` fixed fee and `0.3` share from payment amount:
-`10 * 0.3 = 3 BNN` as a percent fee.
+Here, you can see that for this operation, Alice will have to pay a `0.1 BNN` fixed fee and the `0.3` percentage fee (of the transfer amount): `10 * 0.3 = 3 BNN` as a percent fee.

-Also we know that Jack may be required to pay some fees too.
-Let's check his fees for required amount:
+Also, Jack may be required to pay certain fees as well.
+Let's check his fees for the required amount:

 ```javascript
 async function getJackFees () {